 In addition to home and auto insurance, Wawanesa also offers the following insurance products:

-• Renters insurance: As a renter, you’ll likely need to consider insurance for your own belongings, as your landlord’s policy does not insure this.
+Renters insurance: As a renter, you’ll likely need to consider insurance for your own belongings, as your landlord’s policy does not insure them.
 Liability coverage is also provided through renters insurance.
+You can get a discount on this type of policy if you live in a gated community or secured building.

-• Pet insurance: Wawanesa partnered with Embrace to offer pet owners accident and illness coverage to care for their pets.
+Pet insurance: Wawanesa partnered with Spot to offer pet owners accident and illness coverage to care for their pets.
+Policyholders can use any vet in the U.S. and may get up to 90 percent cash back on their vet bills for qualifying visits.

 Frequently asked questions about Wawanesa